 Mandatory and best practice reporting to all shareholders

 Shareholders have a general right to access information and documents concerning the company's activities.
 Both the JSC Law and the LLC Law list the information that is available to all shareholders and set out the procedure for accessing this information.
-Access to certain documents of JSCs, such as a company's accounts and the minutes of its management board, is open only to a shareholder or shareholders collectively holding not less than 25 per cent of voting shares.
-In certain cases, minority shareholders need to show proper business purpose to get access to the documents of the company.
-Moreover, the JSC Law and LLC Law have recently been supplemented with a new provision empowering the government to release certain companies from the statutory obligations to provide information on interested-party and major transactions to their stakeholders.
+Access to certain documents of JSCs, such as the accounts and the minutes of its management board, is open only to a shareholder or shareholders collectively holding not less than 25 per cent of voting shares.
+In certain cases, minority shareholders need to show proper business purpose to get access to the company documents.
+Moreover, the JSC Law and LLC Law have been supplemented with a provision empowering the government to release certain companies from the statutory obligation to provide information about interested-party and major transactions to their stakeholders.

-Since 2010, the government programme to transform Moscow into an international financial centre has been the key driving force behind corporate governance reforms in Russia.
+Since 2010, the government programme to transform Moscow into an international financial centre has been the key driving force behind corporate governance reforms.
 One key idea behind that initiative was to make the Russian jurisdiction more attractive to international financial investors and give a boost to domestic capital markets.

-While the momentum behind this initiative has somewhat been stalled, particularly, in the recent years following the political crisis in Ukraine and Russia becoming subject to an EU and US sanctions, the government has continued its efforts in improving the corporate governance regime for Russian companies.
-Russian policymakers and the companies themselves have recognised the importance of proper corporate governance, irrespective of the level of interest of foreign investors in the Russian jurisdiction.
+Although the momentum behind this initiative has been stalled somewhat, particularly following the political crisis in Ukraine and Russia becoming subject to sanctions by the European Union and United States, the government has continued its efforts to improve the corporate governance regime for Russian companies.
+Russian policymakers and companies themselves have recognised the importance of proper corporate governance, irrespective of the level of interest of foreign investors in the Russian jurisdiction.

-Protection of minority shareholders in the process of takeovers of public companies is another hot topic and a leitmotif of 2019–2020.
-One of the key proposed changes to the takeover regime concerns the indirect change of control over public companies.
-The takeover rules at this stage are triggered only through the change of ownership of a significant stake in the company itself.
-The change of control over a significant shareholder does not trigger the takeover rules and has on numerous occasions been used to avoid the implementation of the minority protection measures contemplated by the law.
+Another hot topic is the protection of minority shareholders in the process of takeovers of public companies.
+One of the key proposed changes to the takeover regime that is still on the table concerns the indirect change of control of public companies.
+The Takeover Rules currently are triggered only through the change of ownership of a significant stake in the company itself.
+The change of control of a significant shareholder does not trigger the Takeover Rules and has been used on numerous occasions to avoid implementation of the minority protection measures contemplated by the law.

-In summary, the government is continuing its work on improving the Russian governance regime with a view to reaching a balance of interests between the various interested parties, despite the unfavourable political and economic circumstances.
-Hopefully, those efforts will receive an additional boost if and when the international sanctions against Russia are lifted.
+In summary, the government is continuing its work on improving the Russian governance regime with a view to achieving a balance of interests between the various interested parties, despite the unfavourable political, economic circumstances and the challenges raised by the covid-19 pandemic.
+It is hoped that these efforts will receive an additional boost if and when the international sanctions against Russia are lifted.

 2 Civil Code of the Russian Federation (Part 1) (Federal Law No. 51-FZ dated 30 November 1994).

-7 Regulations on Disclosure of Information by the Issuers of Securities No. 454-P approved by the Central Bank of the Russian Federation on 30 December 2014.
+7 Regulations No. 714-P on Disclosure of Information by the Issuers of Securities approved by the Central Bank of the Russian Federation on 27 March 2020.

 9 Each stock exchange develops a set of rules for access to public trading in securities that in turn are based on the benchmark approved by the regulators.

-11 Since July 2018, the competence of the supervisory board has been broadened, empowering its members to propose candidates for the CEO (or joint CEOs), the supervisory board itself and the audit committee at their own discretion; however, the number of such candidates shall not exceed the overall number of board members.
+11 Since July 2018, the competence of the supervisory board has been broadened, empowering its members to propose candidates for the CEO (or joint CEOs), the supervisory board itself and the audit committee at their own discretion; however, the number of candidates shall not exceed the overall number of seats on the relevant body.

 12 The definition of a controlling person for the purposes of related-party transactions includes the persons holding, directly or indirectly, a controlling stake in the capital of the company, the persons vested with power to appoint its CEO or to elect more than 50 per cent of supervisory board members, or both.

-14 Non-public companies may not issue shares and instruments convertible into shares to the public: this right belongs to public companies only.
+14 Non-public companies may not issue shares and instruments convertible into shares to the public: this right applies to public companies only.